loopbackio/loopback-next/docs/site/Binding.md

   the context
 - tags: Tags are names or name/value pairs to describe or annotate a binding
-- value: Each binding must be configured with a type of value provider so that it be resolved to a constant or calculated value
+- value: Each binding must be configured with a type of value provider so that it can be resolved to a constant or calculated value

 ![Binding](imgs/binding.png)